-EVENT
+EVENTS

 FASHION AND HERITAGE.
 CRISTÓBAL BALENCIAGA

-Part three of the Fashion and Heritage exhibition series, organized by the Cristóbal Balenciaga Museoa in Getaria, Spain and begun in 2018, comes in the form of a virtual walk-through show as well as a real-life experience.
+Part three of the Fashion and Heritage exhibition series, organized by the Cristóbal Balenciaga Museoa in Getaria, Spain, and begun in 2018, comes in the form of a virtual walk-through show as well as a real-life experience.
 The series, which reflects on how the work of the iconic couturier transitions from fashion creation to curatorial subject, is a collaboration between the museum’s curator Igor Uria and Judith Clark of London’s Centre for Fashion Curation.
-In the online version, 360-degree virtual technology visitors immerse themselves within and walk through the white-walled gallery space, click on display objects for further information.
+In the online version, 360-degree virtual technology allows visitors to immerse themselves within and walk through the white-walled gallery space, where they can click on display objects for further information.
 The exhibition unfurls as a chronological study of Balenciaga’s work and creative process, making biographical connections through the display of his personal items.
-With an online symposium planned for October 20202021, this third curatoral iteration coincides with the 125-year anniversary of his birth.
+With an online symposium planned for October 20202021, this third curatorial iteration coincides with the 125-year anniversary of his birth.

 Until January 10, 2021